Nolsar/Pet_Speak_Health/README.md

   <h3 align="center">Pet Speak Health</h3>

   <p align="center">
-    We wanted to literally take notation out of the hands of veterinajry professionals, and put clients money where their pets' doctor's mouth is...OK, that's a bit of a stretch.
+    We wanted to literally take notation out of the hands of veterinary professionals, and put client's money where their pets' doctor's mouth is...OK, that's a bit of a stretch.
 <br />
 PSH enables not just keeping of medical documentation, but the oral dictation, all in one database which is convenient for both the veterinary staff and the pet owner.
     <br />